avajs/ava/docs/recipes/typescript.md

 ## Configuring AVA to compile TypeScript files on the fly

 You can configure AVA to recognize TypeScript files.
-Then, with `ts-node` installed, you can compile them on the fly:
+Then, with `ts-node` installed, you can compile them on the fly.

+**`package.json`:**

 ```json
 {